Report Viewer

 Short Description of Instrument |

 The Brief Infant Toddler Social Emotional Assessment (BITSEA) is based on the Infant Toddler Social Emotional Assessment (ITSEA).
-This test is a screening test used to assess social or emotional behavior and is appropriate for children ages 1–3 years old.
-This test consists of a 42-item parent form, which addresses the domains of Internalizing (8 items), Externalizing (6 items), and Dysregulation (8 Items), behaviors that may indicate autism spectrum disorder (17 items), and other psychopathologies (14 items).
-In addition to the parent form, there is a child care provider assessment form.
+This screening test assesses social or emotional behavior and is appropriate for children ages 12-36 months old.
+This test consists of a 44-item parent form.
+42 items are related to the child's behavior, emotions, relationships, and development.
+There are 2 items related to the parent's (or childcare provider's) feelings.
+The test is divided into 2 domains, a 31 item Problem scale and an 11 item Competence scale.
+The Problem scale addresses Internalizing (8 items), Externalizing (6 items), and Dysregulation (8 Items), behaviors that may indicate autism spectrum disorder (17 items), and other psychopathologies (14 items).
+In addition to the parent form, there is a childcare provider assessment form.

 The BITSEA Parent Form takes 5 to 7 minutes to complete as a questionnaire and 7 to 10 minutes as an interview.